Gilbert & George, Shilpa Vijayakrishnan

-‘Art for all’ is the credo of the artist duo, Gilbert and George.
-United by their disdain for the formalist approach to sculpture, Gilbert Proesch and George Passmore met as college students at the St Martins School of Art, and have been living and creating together ever since.
+‘Art for all’ is the credo of the international artists, Gilbert and George.
+United by their disdain for the formalist approach to sculpture, they met as college students at the St Martins School of Art, and have been living and creating together ever since.
 Their increasingly formal appearance marked by matching tweed suits juxtaposed with their loud, provocative, brightly-coloured artwork is what cultivates the distinctive public persona – Gilbert and George.

-Having explored many facets of human existence through their work including sex, religion, corruption, racial tension, addiction and death, the duo believes that art in every form exists to provoke.
+Having explored many facets of human existence through their art including sex, religion, corruption, racial tension, addiction and death, they believe that art in every form exists to provoke.

-Join us in conversation with the duo as they speak to Shilpa Vijayakrishnan about their ever-expanding practice, distinctive style and approach to confronting a breadth of societal issues through their work.
+Join us in conversation with these incredible artists, as they speak to Shilpa Vijayakrishnan about their ever-expanding practice, distinctive style and approach to confronting a breadth of societal issues through their Art.

 This event is in collaboration with Bangalore International Centre (BIC).

 Ways of Remembering: Engaging with Studio Photography & the Archive February 10, 2021

 Unseeing Empire: Photography, Representation, South Asian America February 13, 2021

 How the Horse Shaped India February 26, 2021

 Blurring the Lines: Fact, Fiction & Everything In-between February 27, 2021

 Conservation: Now and the Future February 16, 2021